 There is also a weekly CannaBingo event at Studio A64 in Colorado Springs, various expos (including a cannabis wedding expo), a women's grow leadership summit and more.

-My420Tours.com is just one of many companies (and the offerings are always growing) that organizes free (safe) transportation to various pot-related activities.
-For example, on select Saturdays, you can visit a dispensary and get discounts on purchases, or plan a Cannabis Foodie Tour that also includes stops at some of Denver’s top restaurants.
+Colorado Cannabis Tours is just one of many companies (and the offerings are always growing) that organizes free (safe) transportation to various pot-related activities.
 But be warned: These guided tours can get pricey, even if they offer discounts on purchases.

 Just because a cannabis tour stops at a restaurant most definitely does not mean you can smoke freely there or anywhere else you want.
 In fact, bars (and all public places) are not cannabis-friendly.
 But there are a few places you can visit to openly imbibe, like private clubs and private events.
 In private membership clubs, like iBake Denver, members of legal age can buy and smoke marijuana on site.
 Because this is a private club, it does not fall under public consumption laws.

-You have to buy a membership to join this club, but it's super cheap (just $10 per person).
+You have to buy a membership to join this club, but it's super cheap.
 It's worth noting, though, that private cannabis clubs are rare. (iBake claims to be the first members-only cannabis club in the Denver Metro area.)
 It's best to take your cannabis and enjoy it in the privacy of your own home or one of the few cannabis-friendly hotels in Colorado.